NWH Vehicle Physics 2

 Troubleshooting

-Insufficient power: Increase Power Gain, increase Max Boost, check base power curve
+Insufficient power: Increase Power Gain Multiplier, ensure base engine power curve is adequate

 In this article